xiangzhi/psi-wiki/Brief-Introduction.md

-# A Brief Introduction to Plaform for Situated Intelligence

 This tutorial is meant to help you get started with writing you own C# applications using the Platform for Situated Intelligence (or \\psi).
 Some of the topics that are touched upon here are explained in more depth in other documents.

 The tutorial is structured in the following easy steps: